josenymad/front-end-engineer-technical-challenge/README.md

 For this technical challenge, I was tasked with designing a website, then building it on HTML and CSS.
 I opted for the option of designing a site which lets a user book onto a training course.

-## Design
+## Design & Planning

 I first created a logo for the course using [Canva](https://www.canva.com/).
 The blue colour I chose for this became the starting point for the colour palette which I worked with for the rest of the project.
-I used the [Eye Dropper](https://eyedropper.org/) Chrome extension tool to get the HEX code for this colour, then used an online tool called [Color Blender](https://meyerweb.com/eric/tools/color-blend/#:::hex) to get 10 hues of colour between the selected blue and white, which gave me my colour palette.
+I used the [Eye Dropper](https://eyedropper.org/) Chrome extension tool to get the HEX code for this colour, then used an online tool called [Color Blender](https://meyerweb.com/eric/tools/color-blend/#:::hex) to get 10 hues between the selected blue and white, which gave me my colour palette.
 I also used a [Colour Contrast Checker](https://colourcontrast.cc/) to make sure the colours I chose passed AAA accessibility standards when used in conjunction with each other.

 I then decided on what else the design would need: